-The CFA634 has a male 9-pin DB9 connector that can connect to a PC's 8-pin serial port.
+The CFA634 has a male 9-pin DB9 connector that can connect to a PC's 9-pin serial port.
 Below is a view looking into the male DB9 connector (labeled J1):

-PIN DB9 DISPLAY FUNCTION CORRESPONDING PC PIN NAME 1 Not Connected DCD (Data Carrier Detect) 2 Not Connected Rx (Receive Data) 3 Data In Tx (Transmit Data) 4 Power A (9 volts to 15 volts) DTR (Data Terminal Ready) 5 Ground (V {SS}) Signal Ground 6 Connected to Power A if JPD is closed DSR (Data Set Ready) 7 Power B (9 volts to 15 volts) RTS (Request To Send) 8 Connected to Power B if JPC is closed CTS (Clear To Send) 9 Not Connected RI (Ring Indicator)
+PIN DB9 DISPLAY FUNCTION CORRESPONDING PC PIN NAME 1 Not Connected DCD (Data Carrier Detect) 2 Not Connected Rx (Receive Data) 3 Data In Tx (Transmit Data) 4 Power A (9 volts to 15 volts) DTR (Data Terminal Ready) 5 Ground (V SS ) Signal Ground 6 Connected to Power A if JPD is closed DSR (Data Set Ready) 7 Power B (9 volts to 15 volts) RTS (Request To Send) 8 Connected to Power B if JPC is closed CTS (Clear To Send) 9 Not Connected RI (Ring Indicator)

 Most RS232 ports will be able to power the LCD module but not its backlight through their DTR and RTS lines.
 Have your software drive these lines high-most software already will.
+As of hardware v3.1, the module includes the ability to support, and change between, multiple interfaces as desired.
+This brought with it an increase in current consumption resulting in a greater need from the host device.
 To power the backlight in RS232 mode, refer to the alternate method for powering the backlight below.